 John M. Clark, B.Com., CPA, CA, Director.
-In addition to the roles outlined in the chart above, Mr. Clark is the Chair of the audit committee for Russel Metals Inc. Mr. Clark earned a Bachelor of Commerce Degree from the University of Witwatersrand in South Africa in 1977, and he received a Higher Diploma in Accountancy from the University of Witwatersrand in 1979.
-Mr. Clark is currently Chair of the Corporation's Compensation Committee and a member of the Corporation's Audit Committee.
+In addition to the roles outlined in the table above, Mr. Clark is the Chair of the corporate governance committee for Russel Metals Inc. Mr. Clark earned a Bachelor of Commerce Degree from the University of Witwatersrand in South Africa in 1977, and he received a Higher Diploma in Accountancy from the University of Witwatersrand in 1979.
+Mr. Clark is currently Chair of the Corporation's Compensation Committee and a member of the Corporation's Audit Committee and Corporate Governance and Nominating Committee.
 He has been a director of the Corporation since May 18, 2001.